-SSHRC Banting Post-doctoral Fellow — Faculty of Education, University of Ontario Institute of Technology, Oshawa, Canada 2012-2014
+SSHRC Banting Post-doctoral Fellow — Faculty of Education, Ontario Tech University, Oshawa, Canada 2012-2014

 Post-doctoral Fellow — School of Physical Education, Sport and Exercise Science, University of Otago, Dunedin, New Zealand 2010-2012